Make-UpWorkClub/StudyNotes/en-US/notes/chemistry/cegep2/titration.md

 > [!abstract]+ Equivalence point
 > Instant during titration where neutralisation of analyte is complete
 > `Syn.` stochiometric point
+>
+> > [!note] pH is always 7 at equivalence point of strong acid-strong base titration.

 > [!abstract] End point
 > Instant where the indicator changes colour